FAQs

 • Acupuncture is known to induce deep relaxation, so ensure that you can take a short nap after your session, or have a relaxed day ahead.
 Within 4 hours after your session, do not drink alcohol or take drugs, as their effect will be duplicated and harmful.
 Eat a light meal and go to bed early.
 Avoid full contact with water (swimming, bath, shower), sauna, sports, exposure to sun or sunbed (« avoid contact with the elements »), or conflictual/ emotional situations.
 Keep to yourself as if in convalescence, and take pleasure in simple things (reading, music, …).

-• Most health insurance companies (usually 10-12 sessions a year for 10-15€/session) and complementary insurances (up to 80% of the remaining cost) reimburse part of the sessions.
+• Each session costs 75€.
+You can pay with cash or bank transfer (QR code).
+Most health insurance companies (usually 10-12 sessions a year for 10-15€/session) and complementary insurances (up to 80% of the remaining cost) reimburse part of the sessions.
 Get in touch with them to find out.
-You just have to scan or send your session receipt.
+You'll have to scan or send your session receipt.

 • At 5th Element, we want to ensure our impact to you is an improved quality of life.
 We do this by registering your progress through Acutrack, a public health registry used by the National Institute of Health (NIH, in the UK).
 They search in the database for keywords and publish scientific articles on acupuncture outcomes.
 All your information meets the highest standards of anonymization and GDPR.
 We’ll ask for your specific consent to collect your data, which you may refuse.